TribeCTF/TribeCTF-site/content/about.md

 ## $ Our Mission
 \> Our goal is to foster cybersecurity skills, promote ethical hacking, and build a community of security enthusiasts at William & Mary and beyond.

+## $ Prizes
+\> The winning team bags a whopping $5K, the runner-up team takes $3K and the second runner-up gets $2K.

+## $ When and Where?
+\> TribeCTF is co-located with [&hacks](https://andhacks.cs.wm.edu) at William & Mary.
+Our challenges will be released after the opening ceremony on Oct 4th, 2024 and will be closed on 10 AM of Oct 6th, 2024.

 ## $ Who Can Participate?
 \> TribeCTF is open to all students, from curious beginners to experienced hackers.
 No prior experience is required – just bring your curiosity and willingness to learn!